 Specific requests or pressure to provide (or forward) such images The receipt of such images This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.
-7.10 Reporting systems for our pupils Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.
-We recognise the importance of ensuring pupils feel safe and comfortable to come forward and report any concerns and/or allegations.
+Teaching follows best practice in delivering safe and effective education, including: Putting safeguarding first - , Approaching from the perspective of the child - , Promoting dialogue and understanding - , Empowering and enabling children and young people - , Never frightening or scare-mongering - , Challenging victim-blaming attitudes 7.10 Reporting systems for our pupils Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.
+We recognise the importance of ensuring pupils feels safe and comfortable to come forward and report any concerns and/or allegations.
 To achieve this, we will:

-Put systems in place for pupils to confidently report abuse Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback Pupils know they can talk to staff confidentially by using our Chatterbox system or alerting a Senior member of staff or member of staff of the pupils choice, who are available and visible around school.
+Put systems in place for pupils to confidently report abuse Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback Pupils know they can talk to staff confidentially by using our Chatterbox system or alerting a Senior member of staff or member of staff of the pupils' choice, who are available and visible around school.
 Key pastoral staff pictures / names are located in every classroom and around the school.
-Pupils are made aware through the curriculum (eg: RSHE) and daily teaching / learning around how to report a concern and are provided reassurance following any disclosures.
+Pupils are made aware through the curriculum (eg: PSHE) and daily teaching / learning around how to report a concern and are provided reassurance following any disclosures.
 This can be in the form of daily contact / check ins by a designated member of staff or through regular therapeutic / yoga sessions for example.
 8. Online safety and the use of mobile technology We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.
 To address this, our school aims to: